 Most records (like most audiophile stereos) are designed to sound correct at moderate levels.
 Not this album.
 It wants you to turn it up.
 Then, and only then, will everything sound completely right musically and tonally from top to bottom.

 What We’re Listening For On Someday My Prince Will Come

 - Energy for starters.
 What could be more important than the life of the music?

 - Then: presence and immediacy.
-The musicians aren’t “back there” somewhere, lost in the mix.
-They’re front and center where any recording engineer worth his salt would put them.
+The trumpet isn’t “back there” somewhere, way behind the speakers.
+It’s front and center where any recording engineer worth his salt would have put it.

 - The Big Sound comes next — wall to wall, lots of depth, huge space, three-dimensionality, all that sort of thing.